Distinguished Dissertation Award Application Procedures

 - a brief CV (PDF, not to exceed five pages)

 A nomination packet may also include appendices containing non-textual material such as charts, tables or figures.
 (PDF file, number each page, and put nominee’s name on each page)

 Electronic delivery of the above materials as PDF files to Dr. Debra Charlesworth via email to firstname.lastname@example.org is preferred.
 If documents are too large to be e-mailed, Google Drive can be used to share the appropriate files.

 The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
 Applications will be evaluated on the impact and significance of the research.

 - a $2,000 honorarium from CGS/ProQuest

-- reasonable travel expenses to the award ceremony on December 7, 2017 in Scottsdale, AZ as part of the annual meeting of the Council of Graduate Schools.
+- reasonable travel expenses to the award ceremony on December 6, 2018 in Washington, D.C. as part of the annual meeting of the Council of Graduate Schools.

 The Graduate School will recognize the nominee selected to represent Michigan Tech on our website.